 - An increased risk of stroke after discontinuing use

 Due to the lack of antidote available for Xarelto, there is nothing readily available to quickly diminish these side effects, as there are for other anticoagulants.
-With approximately 2,000 current cases in the class action lawsuit, and more expected to be filed, there is no near end for the suits.
+There is no near end for the suits, with approximately 2,000 current cases in the class-action lawsuit and more expected to be filed.

 Multiple lawsuits are filed for multiple drugs on the market.
 The main reason for these Xarelto cases relates to the adverse side effects of the medication.
 Other reasons to file a pharmaceutical lawsuit include:

-●They have been Falsifying clinical trial results in order to conceal side effects
+●They have been Falsifying clinical trial results to conceal side effects.

 ●Refusing to inform the public about risks associated with the medication